 Note: “getInitialProps” isn’t really a thing anymore in NextJS.

-Part 3: TypeScript migration video He talks about using forms with formik as well but to migrate from TypeScript you create a dependency graph mockup showing pages/components.
+Part 3: This is a TypeScript migration video.
+He talks about using forms with formik as well.
+To migrate from TypeScript you draw out a dependency graph/mockup showing all the pages/components.

 For example, you have a page, a list, and a list item.
 You start converting to TS at the most detailed part and then you get more broad.
 This way you don’t have a gazillion errors at once and you limit your headache.
 Start small.
 In his example he had a user profile which branched down into two nodes, a person detail and a vehicle list.
 These both had multiple nodes themselves in which some of these were TS-ready like axios, formik, and material UI.
 Others like the photo the yup package required some more type setup.